-Stacie has served as a medical records coordinator, medical coder, revenue analyst, internal auditor, corporate compliance officer, and consultant during her 12-year career in health information management (HIM).
+Stacie L. Buck, RHIA, LHRM, has served as a medical records coordinator, medical coder, a revenue analyst, internal auditor, corporate compliance officer, and consultant during her 12-year career in health information management.

-Buck is on the advisory board for the HCPro newsletters Health Care Auditing Strategies and she is a frequent contributor to Strategies for Health Care Compliance.
-She was also the contributing editor for the HCPro book Medicare Medical Necessity: A Guide to Accurate Reimbursement and Full Compliance and the ABN Training Handbook for Hospital Staff and Physicians.
-She is also an audioconference presenter for HCPro, the Coding Institute, and the American Health Information Management Association (AHIMA).
+Buck is also on the advisory board for the HCPro newsletters

+Health Care Auditing Strategies and Strategies for Health Care

+Compliance, for which she is a frequent contributor.
+She was also the contributing editor for the HCPro book Medicare Medical Necessity: A guide to accurate reimbursement and full compliance and the ABN Training Handbook for Hospital Staff and Physicians.
+Buck is also an audioconference presenter for HCPro, the Coding Institute, and the American Health Information Management Association (AHIMA).

-She is an adjunct instructor and advisory board member for the HIM program at Indian River Community College in Florida, and she serves in the AHIMA Mentoring Program.
+She is an instructor and advisory board member for the HIM program at Indian River Community College in Florida, and she serves on the AHIMA RHIA exam construction committee.
 Buck is a current member of AHIMA, the Florida Health Information Management Association (FHIMA), and is president for the Suncoast Health Information Management Association.
-She has also served as the FHIMA FIRE committee chair, to Find, Inspire, Recruit and

-Educate new HIM professionals and currently serves as the FHIMA legislative committee chair.
+She also has served as the the FHIMA legislative committee chair, the FHIMA FIRE committee chair to find, inspire, recruit, and educate new HIM professionals, and she currently serves on the FHIMA board of directors.